dipranjan/dsinterviewqns/_build/html/_sources/contents/Algorithms/Regression.md

 #### Assumptions

 - The relationship between $X$ and $Y$ is **linear**.
 Because we are fitting a linear model, we assume that the relationship really is linear, and that the errors, or residuals, are simply random fluctuations around the true line.
 - The error terms are **normally distributed**.
-This can be checked w$i^{th}$ a Q-Q plot
+This can be checked with a Q-Q plot
 - Error terms are independent of each other.
-This can be checked w$i^{th}$ a ACF plot.
+This can be checked with a ACF plot.
 This can be used while checking independence while using a time-series data
 - Error terms are **homoscedastic**, i.e. they have constant variance.
 Residulas Vs Fitted graph should be flat.
 This means that the variability in the response is changing as the predicted value increases.
-This is a problem, in part, because the observations w$i^{th}$ larger errors will have more pull or influence on the fitted model.
+This is a problem, in part, because the observations with larger errors will have more pull or influence on the fitted model.
 - The independent variables are not multicollinear. **Multicollinearity** is when a variable can be explained as a combination of other variables.
 This can be checked by using **VIF(Variance inflation factor)** $= \frac{1}{1-R_i^2}$.
 	- A VIF score of $>10$ indicates there there is a problem
 	- If a multicollinear variable is present the coefficients swing wildly thereby affecting the interpretability of the model.
 P-vales are not reliable.
 But it doesnot affect prediction or the goodness of fit statistics.
-	- To deal w$i^{th}$ multicollinearity
+	- To deal with multicollinearity
 		- drop variables
 		- create new features from existing ones
 		- PCA/PLS